Easy As Cookies

 Sugar, vanilla extract, and water, mixed together in a small glass bowl, with a spoon resting in it.

-Six: Stir together 3 tablespoons sugar, more vanilla extract, and water.
-Glaze is not optional.
+Eight: Stir together 3 tablespoons sugar, more vanilla extract, and water for the glaze.

 Scoops of dough, flattened and glazed, on a baking sheet.

-Seven: Use the spoon to flatten each ball of dough while you spoon a small amount of glaze.
-Yes, the glaze will bake directly onto the scone.
+Nine: Use the spoon to flatten each ball of dough while you spoon a small amount of glaze.

 Strawberry scones, baked, on a parchment-lined baking sheet.

-Eight: Bake until the scones until the edges are just starting to turn golden.
-(The tops won't brown, due to the glaze.)
+Ten: Bake the scones until the edges are just starting to turn golden.
 A toothpick inserted into the scone will come out clean.
 Don't underbake, or the scones may be gummy.

-You'll notice that the scones aren't golden or as pretty as you'd expect.
-Strawberry puree often changes from a pale pink to a gray as it bakes.
-The glaze also keeps the scones from browning.
+The scones aren't golden or colorful as you'd expect because strawberry puree changes from a pale pink to a gray as it bakes, and the glaze keeps the tops from browning.
 Rest assured that despite not being the prettiest color, these scones are still delicious!

 Cool the scones a few minutes before removing them from the baking sheet.
 Serve warm.